The Mandalorian season 3 release date confirmed – cast, plot and latest news

 The series has seen a revolving door of guest stars since its first season, but the likes of Gina Carano’s Cara Dune, Carl Weathers’ Greef Karga and Bill Burr’s former Imperial Mayfeld have each enjoyed multiple appearances.

-So too have Temuera Morrison and Ming-Na Wen as the legendary Boba Fett and sharpshooter Fennec Shand respectively, but rumours are flying that they could be spun-off into their own Disney Plus series.
+So too have Temuera Morrison and Ming-Na Wen as the legendary Boba Fett and sharpshooter Fennec Shand respectively, but now that they’re being spun off into their own Disney+ series it seems less likely they’ll make regular appearances.

 That’s exactly what happened for Rosario Dawson’s Ahsoka Tano, who debuted as a guest star in The Mandalorian season two to universal acclaim from fans and critics, before her own solo show was quickly given the green light.